CesMon/EventProductionExamplesTool/MCQCDProductionMLTrackInfo/README.md

 Note that we put the naked name of our input fragment (*QCDForPF_8TeV_cfi.py*) because the script will look, by default, in the */Configuration/Generator/python* area of the CMSSW release.
 More information about the *--datatier* used can be found at the [CMS Workbook](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookDataFormats); that is the level of information we need/want in our ROOT output file.

-Notice also that wee have used the `START53_V27::All` conditions, because this is the snapshot of the conditions database we need.
-More information about this can be found at the [CMS Guide for Conditions](docs/cms-guide-for-condition-database) documentation.
+Notice also that we have used
+the `START53_V27::All` conditions, because this is the snapshot of the conditions database we need.
+More information about this can be found at the [CMS Guide for Conditions]( http://opendata.cern.ch/docs/cms-guide-for-condition-database) documentation.
 As noted above, for this first step, step 0, we only do the *GEN* and *SIM* parts of the whole chain.
-We only generate 10 events for this example and choose the name of *gensimML* for the output files in order to identify them correctly.
+We only generate 10 events for this example and choose the name of *gensimQCD* for the output files in order to identify them correctly.

 After executing this command, we will get the *gensimQCD.py* configuration file, which will be run with the *cmsRun* executable.
 First, however, we need